Guest Information and Safety Measures

 There will now be no access to self-catering facilities in accordance with government guidance.
 However, there will be tea and coffee making available in the lounge.

-Since the self-catering kitchen is closed new bookings will include breakfast in the price.
+Since the self-catering kitchen is closed, new bookings will include a choice of full English or Continental breakfast in the price.
 An evening meal is also available, preferably booked ahead but by 6 pm on the day at the latest and packed lunch can be booked up to 7.30 pm the previous evening.

 Rooms, Bedding and Bathrooms